Search

 Cut Back on Turf

-• Turfgrass takes more water than most other landscape plants to keep green in the summer.
+• Turfgrass normally requires more water than other landscape plants to stay green in the summer.
+On its own it will normally turn brown, as it goes dormant and stops growing by the end of July.

-• Most turf grass is not native to San Antonio and may take fertilizers and pesticides to maintain in a “perfect” condition.
+• Most turf grass is not native to San Antonio and may require fertilizers and pesticides to maintain in a “perfect” condition.

 • Mowing adds to CO2 emissions.